tmaestrini/spo-EasyTemplates/README.md

 - [x] Filter by file category
 - [x] Filter by name
 - [x] Copy selected files fom template repository to the current document library
-- [ ] Show a link to the copied file(s) to open it / them in a new browser tab (Dan's feature request 😃)
 - [x] Show a settings page to all users who have permissions to manage lists

 Uses several ["Reusable React controls"](https://pnp.github.io/sp-dev-fx-controls-react/) for an awesome user experience.